-This webpage is a compilation of road trips and experiences mostly in the southern Appalachian Mountains.
-It’s a fun webpage for anyone interested in motorcycle adventure.
+This webpage is a compilation of road trips mostly in north Georgia and the southern Appalachian Mountains.
+It’s a fun webpage for anyone interested in motorcycle touring adventure.

 Wild Hawgs – Adventure group